 Any person, regardless of age, who has been sexually touched or penetrated in a way that they did not agree to can ask the court for a CNCO.
 You do not need to have a dating relationship with the offender to get a CNCO.
-If you get a CNCO, you may be able to add people in your family or home to be protected by the order.
+If you get a CNCO, you may request that people in your family or home also be protected by the order.
 If there is a criminal charge against the offender, the State's Attorney can request a CNCO.
 How do I ask for a CNCO?